-Online ganmelden
+Online aanmelden

-- Go to our website and click on "Free search". - Then enter "Temic VGS" and the product will immediately appear on the screen. - Click on "View product" and follow the dropdown menu. - You have now selected the right product. - Now click on "Next" and log in to complete the registration. - > Print the Remanufacture Order Form after registration.
+- Go to www.actronics.co.uk and click on "Free search". - > Then enter "Temic VGS" and the product will immediately appear on the screen. - Click on "View product" and follow the dropdown menu. - > You have now selected the right product. - Now click on "Next" and log in to complete the registration. - > Print the Remanufacture Order Form after registration.